kwatts949/banking_app/README.md

 <a href='https://github.com/kwatts949/banking_app/blob/main/README.md#Installation'> Installation </a><span> · </span>
 <a href='https://github.com/kwatts949/banking_app/blob/main/README.md#Running-locally'> Running locally</a><span> · </span>
 <a href='https://github.com/kwatts949/banking_app/blob/main/README.md#Testing'> Testing </a><span> · </span>
-<a href='https://github.com/kwatts949/banking_app/blob/main/README.md#Process'> Process </a><span> · </span>
+<a href='https://github.com/kwatts949/banking_app/blob/main/README.md#Process'> Process </a>
-<a href='https://github.com/kwatts949/banking_app/blob/main/README.md#Diagram'> Diagram </a>
 <h5>
 </div>

 # Specification

-* You should be able to interact with your code via a REPL like IRB or Node.
+- You should be able to interact with your code via a REPL like IRB or Node.
 (You don't need to implement a command line interface that takes input from STDIN.)
-* Deposits, withdrawal.
+- Deposits, withdrawal.
-* Account statement (date, amount, balance) printing.
+- Account statement (date, amount, balance) printing.
-* Data can be kept in memory (it doesn't need to be stored to a database or anything).
+- Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ### Acceptance criteria